simon-ritchie/apysc/README.md

 ![logo](https://github.com/simon-ritchie/apysc/blob/main/assets/logo_v1/logo_small_v1.png)

-apysc is the Python frontend library to create HTML and js files, that has ActionScript 3 (as3)-like interface.
+apysc (pronounced `æpisk`) is the Python frontend library to create HTML and js files, that has ActionScript 3 (as3)-like interface.

 Notes: Currently developing and only works partially.